neoforged/Documentation/docs/rendering/particles.md

 // Lets assume we have the following particle class public class ComplexParticle extends Particle {

+    // You are not required to use these fields or store these values.
+    // It is up to you to determine what you wish to render and get the
+    // appropriate data.
     private final Model.Simple model;
     private final SpriteId sprite;